Key Points

 When implementing metrics, don’t forget that the organization will need to revise its metrics from time to time.
 The process is needed because businesses evolve and changes will surface as time goes by.
 Make sure the metrics still measure what they intended to measure.
 After all, if the metrics are out of date, then what is the purpose of retaining them?

-The aim of a setting metrics is to improve the business, so set targets that challenge the company.
+The aim of setting metrics is to improve the business, so set targets that challenge the company.
 It will provide more value than focusing on something that is easily achievable or is already being achieved.

 About the Author